PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: VIO WITH COPLANAR REGULARITIES

 \subsection{Photometric Error of Coplanar Point}

-The plane $\bm \pi_w$ detected from the 3D mesh is expressed in the world frame, in order to construct the photometric error between the host image and the target image, we convert the $\bm \pi_w$ into the host image frame to get $\bm \pi_c$ using (\ref{fla: transformation matrix of plane}).
-When we detect the point $\bm p_c $ in the image that the corresponding 3D point $\bm{p}_{\bm{\pi}_c}$ lies on the plane $\bm{\pi}_c$ , the point $\bm p_c$ satisfies the coplanar equation
+Assuming that the plane $\bm{\pi}_w$ detected from the 3D mesh is expressed in the world frame, the photometric error of the coplanar points can be constructed with the plane constraint equation.
+Suppose the 3D point corresponding to $\mathbf{p}_p$ in $I_h$ lies on the plane $\bm{\pi}_c$ transformed into the host image frame, the point $\mathbf p_p$ satisfies the coplanar equation: